‘Cornwall at the Crossroads thirty years on’, in Garry Tregidga (ed.), In Search of Cornwall, Cornish Story/ICS, 2021, pp.9-16.

 From a Cornish Study: Essays on Cornish Studies and Cornwall, CoSERG, Redruth, 2017.
 Available from Amazon.

-‘A prophet with honour: an appreciation of the work of Ronald Perry’, Cornish Studies?, forthcoming
+‘A prophet with honour: an appreciation of the work of Ronald Perry’, written for Cornish Studies but unpublished

 ‘The Cornish Movement and Cornishness: Neil Kennedy’s Cornish Solidarity’, paper intended for Cornish Language Conference, Penzance, February 2017